ThULB/jportal/README.md

 #### solr
 If you want to use your own solr you can simply change the url.
-Open the mycore.properties file and change **MCR.Module-solr.ServerURL** to your preferred location.
+Open the mycore.properties file and change **MCR.Solr.ServerURL** to your preferred location.

 #### database